 The excess is generally taken from the first claim on a new condition.
 For example, if you submit a claim for a £300 vet fee and your excess is £100, then your insurer will pay £200 of the claimed amount.

 On most Lifetime types of pet insurance, in which the the vet fee limit resets each year you renew, you pay the excess on the first claim for each condition each year.
-For example, if you claim for an ongoing condition over three years, you'd pay the excess three times—once per year for the same ongoing condition.
+For example, if you claim for an ongoing condition periodically over three years, you'd pay the excess three times—once per year for the same ongoing condition.

-If there is a % copay component of your excess, then you pay that % of all vet bills after the fixed £ excess is taken into consideration.
+And remember, if there is a % copay component of your excess, then you pay that % of all vet bills after the fixed £ excess is taken into consideration.

 Optional Higher Excess = Lower Premiums